Non-archimedean analytic continuation of unobstructedness: Introduction

 \subsubsection{Non-archimedean analytic continuation}

-In symplectic geometry, the independence of an objective on various choices is always crucial, and the degree of choice-independence can range widely, depending on which structure we are seeking, such as a set, ring, module, vector space, homotopy class of $A_\infty$ homotopy equivalences, or even a Berkovich analytic space, ... , each with its distinct level of complexity (cf. \cite{solomon2016point,varolgunes2021mayer,FOOOBookOne,FOOOBookTwo,groman2015floer,MS,Yuan_I_FamilyFloer,auroux2014beginner,Ritter_Smith,FOOO_Kuranishi,FOOOSpectral,Ganatra_thesis} etc.) Accordingly, the set-theoretic invariance of Maurer-Cartan set is obviously not what we want.
-The main issues involve how to verify that the proper unobstructedness in Definition \ref{proper_unobstructed_introduction_defn} is well-defined actually and invariant for the choice of the filtered $A_\infty$ algebra $\m$, and how to translate the $A_\infty$ homotopy theory into the connections among the various strictly convergent formal power series $Q_i$'s, etc.

-The basic idea is natural.
-By Gromov's compactness and Groman-Solomon's reverse isoperimetric inequalities \cite{ReverseI,ReverseII}, the $W$ and $Q_i$'s are actually \textit{strictly convergent} formal power series in the sense that they live in the following (affinoid) algebra with additional adic-convergence conditions:
+Apart from the subtle issue of choice-independence, the basic idea is natural.
+Due to Gromov's compactness and Groman-Solomon's reverse isoperimetric inequalities \cite{ReverseI,ReverseII}, the $W$ and $Q_i$'s are actually \textit{strictly convergent} formal power series in the sense that they live in the following (affinoid) algebra with additional adic-convergence conditions:

 (Here we slightly abuse the terms and notations.)
-We can view $\Lambda\langle \pi_1(L)\rangle$ as the \textit{algebra of analytic functions} on an analytic open subdomain $\mathcal U$ in $H^1(L;\Lambda^*)\cong (\Lambda^*)^m$ that contains $H^1(L;U_\Lambda)\cong U_\Lambda^m$, where $\Lambda^*=\Lambda\setminus\{0\}$ and $U_\Lambda$ is the unit circle in $\Lambda$ given by $\mathsf{val}=0$.
+We can view $\Lambda\langle \pi_1(L)\rangle$ as the \textit{algebra of analytic functions} on an analytic open subdomain $\mathcal U$ in $H^1(L;\Lambda^*)\cong (\Lambda^*)^m$ that contains $H^1(L;U_\Lambda)\cong U_\Lambda^m$, where $\Lambda^*=\Lambda\setminus\{0\}$ and $U_\Lambda$ is the unit circle in $\Lambda$ given by $\mathrm{val}=0$.
 The vanishings of these formal power series $Q_i$'s on sufficiently many points in $\mathcal U$ can ensure the identical vanishing of $Q_i$'s on the whole $\mathcal U$.
 To offer some intuitive insights into how non-archimedean analytic continuation works, we recall an observation in \cite{Yuan_I_FamilyFloer} below, while it may be not explicitly used in this paper. \begin{prop} If $f=\sum_{\nu\in\mathbb Z^m} c_\nu Y^\nu \in \Lambda [[Y_1^\pm, \dots, Y_m^\pm]]$ is convergent and vanishing on $U_\Lambda^n$, then $f$ is identically zero. \end{prop}